Maryland Hummingbirds Migration: 7 Documented Uplifting Aviators

 No hummingbirds live in Maryland year-round.

-A few older hummingbirds will be the first to start the fall migration, as early as late August, depending on their strength and energy, with the youngest hummingbirds finishing the fall migration by late October.
+A few older hummingbirds will be the first to start the fall migration as early as late September, depending on their strength and energy, with the youngest hummingbirds finishing the fall migration by the end of October.

 When Should I Take Down My Feeders For Maryland Hummingbirds?